 - Adoptive parents or who become parents through surrogacy.

-- The man married to the mother.
+- The man who married the mother of the child.

 - Anybody recognized as parents by the court